 Private Yoga Therapy Sessions.
 Please book with Jessica: firstname.lastname@example.org

 Temazcal (Sweat Lodge) Ceremony.
 Click here for more info.

 ROOMS AND DETAILED PRICING

-All-inclusive costs includes Breakfast and Dinner (excluding two nights to dine out) taxes and $15 per day tips to resort.
+All-inclusive costs includes Breakfast and Dinner (excluding one night to dine out) taxes and $15 per day tips to resort.
 Group is limited and will likely sell out quickly, so reserve today!
-There is an option to pay 50% today, and the remaining balance by December 15th, 2018.
+There is an option to pay 50% today, and the remaining balance by September 1st, 2019.

-THE MASTER SUITE~SOLD OUT!
-1 Private Master King ~ Top Floor with an Ocean view & Private Bathroom
+THE MASTER SUITE~1 Private Master King ~ Top Floor with an Ocean view & Private Bathroom

-THE KING ~ SOLD OUT!1 Private King ~ Top Floor with shared bathroom
+THE KING ~1 Private King ~ Top Floor with shared bathroom

 $2350 – private (single occupancy)